My backpacking food plan

 - Trail Butter (besides the great flavor, I love the easy to dispense and easy to close container)

-- recipe: Chicken Piccata with Pasta
+- Chicken Piccata with Pasta

 - Loaded Mashed Potatoes